 Availability of data and material

-The datasets and code used in during the current study are available in the figshare repository, https://figshare.com/s/2b12af86583614d1ef01.
+The datasets and code used in during the current study are available in the figshare repository, doi: 10.6084/m9.figshare.5558128.

 Competing interests

 The authors declare that they have no competing interests.

 Funding

 This work was supported by the University of Georgia (Presidential Fellowship, College of Veterinary Medicine, Department of Infectious Diseases) the National Science Foundation Graduate Research Fellowship, and the National Science Foundation Research Experiences for Undergraduates (Grant No. 1156707).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.